Skip to content

 Birding Jamaica

-The total number of recorded species is approximately 300, many of which are winter migrants from North America, 100 plus local breeding birds and 26-30 [depending on what you split] endemics.
+The total number of recorded species is approximately 330, many of which are winter migrants from North America, 100 plus local breeding birds, of which 30 are endemics.
 Finding the endemics can be dead easy – the Red-billed Streamertail is present in virtually every flower-laden garden – to very difficult – the Jamaican Blackbird feeds exclusively on the creatures living in bromeliads.
 But with reasonable luck all can be found in a few days, visiting half-a-dozen easily accessible sites.

 Top Sites